Shanni Nationalities Army: Formation to 2020

-2021-2024 Myanmar civil war
+2021–present: Myanmar civil war

 Even as the 2021 Myanmar coup d'état devolved into renewed ethnic conflict, many leaders within the SNA preferred to remain bystanders maintaining good connections with the Myanmar Army.
 Shanni communities had a history of collaboration with the Tatmadaw in their own areas to stand against the Kachin Independence Army (KIA).
 On 26 May 2021, the second-in-command of the SNA, Major General Sao Khun Kyaw was assassinated by the Myanmar Army.

 However, by 2022, the SNA was actively allied with the junta as conflict between SNA and the KIA grew.
 In September that year, it accused the KIA, as well as PDF and the NUG of "accelerating the genocide plan against Shan Ni Nationals".
 A local speculated that increasing presence of KIA in areas contested by the SNA lead it to change its stance.

 In August 2022, the SNA and the Myanmar Army set fire to hundreds of homes in Kachin state forcing KIA withdrawal from the area.
 In September, two SNA bases were attacked by the KIA and allied People's Defence Force groups using heavy artillery in Banmauk Township and Homalin Township.

 In January 2023, several detainees from the Se Zin village police station controlled by the junta were handed over to the SNA.
 Approximately a hundred detainees were brought into the police station after weeks of fighting between the KIA against the Myanmar military and SNA in Hpakant township.
 The detainees were subject to torture and starvation and some died of sickness due to non-existent medical attention in their cells.
 On 19 January 2023, at least eight of the detainees were handed over to the SNA by the Myanmar military.
 SNA troops brought the detainees into the jungle blindfolded with hands-tied and murdered them by slitting their throats.
 Three of the detainees survived due to the SNA troops being heavily drunk.
 A witness stated that prisoners were being pulled out from the cells and murdered routinely.

+According to PDF commanders and former SNA members who defected in 2026, ethnic Bamar personnel make up the majority of the ranks.
+Led by Shanni officers, non-Shanni personnel allegedly face movement restrictions and discrimination.